phillydotnet/CodeCamps/2024.1-April/van Brackel/README.md

 ### Presented by: Jason van Brackel

 #### Overview
 Kubernetes is a powerful platform for the life-cycle and scale of your applications.
-Learn about Kubernetes Fundamentals what you need to do to start deploying your applications to Kubernetes
+Learn about Kubernetes Fundamentals what you need to do to start deploying your applications to Kubernetes.

 ## About the Speaker